One of the most often asked questions I get about joint replacement is “when is the right time to have this procedure.”

 For the most part, I tell joint replacement patients that they can do pretty much whatever they want to do.
 We just suggest that they are careful with repetitive, high impact activities.

 Better component technology and state-of-the-art medical technology are two reasons why joint replacement surgery is one of the most popular procedures in the history of medicine.
-The human touch from caring surgeons and patient navigators from Texas Health Spine & Orthopedic Center complete the experience.
+The human touch from caring surgeons and patient navigators from Texas Health Spine & Orthopedic Center completes the experience.

 Dr. Elsharkawy is an orthopedic surgeon who specializes in joint replacement surgery.
 He is on the referral line of Texas Health Spine & Orthopedic Center